femga/rdr3_discoveries/clothes/README.md

 ## OVERLAYS

 To apply overlays use example script from file ```change_overlays_script.lua```.
 It uses commands to change overlays.
 Dont forget to change overlays table to default state, when change your ped model.
+By default script uses white textures for skin, to keep skin colour for black or indian peds use according albedo hashes for head textures from file ```cloth_drawable_albedo_normal_material_TEMPORARY.lua```.

 ![overlays](https://i.imgur.com/INGYjfI.png)